flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_03/instructions.md

 # Adding To Our UI

-Now that we are lazily building our UI, let's add some complexity.
-Our `DailyForecast` object comes with an image for each day, and we can use that to polish this up a bit more.
+Now that we’re lazily building the UI, let’s add some complexity.
+The `DailyForecast` object comes with an image for each day, but we can polish this a bit more.

-Currently, we are using a `ListTile` in our `Card`.
-This is a super handy widget that handles a lot of layout and padding for you.
-Let's change it up to reflect our own style.
-Feel free to diverge here, this is a fun side mission to add to our UI now that it is more efficient.
+Currently, we’re using a `ListTile` in the `Card`.
+This is a handy widget that handles a lot of layout and padding for you.
+Let’s change the widget to reflect our own style.
+Feel free to diverge here.
+This is a fun side mission to add to the UI now that it’s more efficient.

-If we look at our current layout, we can break this up into Columns and Rows, and make a few adjustments.
+If we look at the current UI, then we can break it into `Column`s and `Row`s, and make a few adjustments.

-Let's remove the `ListTile`, and instead, create a `Row`.
-The contents of `leading` and `trailing` can become children of our `Row`.
-Since the `title` and `subtitle` were stacked vertically, let's wrap those in a `Column` and place it in between.
+Let’s remove the `ListTile` and create a `Row` instead.
+The contents of leading and trailing can become children of the `Row`.
+Because title and subtitle are stacked vertically, let’s wrap them in a `Column` and place the `Column` in between.

 ```dart
 Row(